Program and Activity Summary

 Information & Data Systems

 The Commission maintains and updates GIS layers on natural resources, land use, service area boundaries and environmental corridors for the Dane County region.
-Its staff also participates in interdepartmental staff meetings to coordinate the GIS activities of the RPC with the rest of GIS enterprises in the region.
+Its staff also participates in interdepartmental staff meetings to coordinate the GIS activities of the Commission with the rest of GIS enterprises in the region.
 The Commission also conducts a Land Use Inventory, which involves the use of aerial photography, field reviews, and GIS databases to produce maps and land use statistics.
-The commission is a Census data clearinghouse and maintains community data on growth, development, economic activity, and transportation for the region, and publishes an annual Regional Trends report.
+The Commission is a Census data clearinghouse and maintains community data on growth, development, economic activity, and transportation for the region, and publishes an annual Regional Trends report.

 - Operating Characteristics